asdacap/agvc/MyLog.md

 It turns out, the major cause of the 28ms loop interval is the RFID reader having a timeout of 25ms.
 Reduced that by half.
 Now the loop interval is 16ms.

+Explicitly setting nodelay on the TCP socket on server and arduino did not improve the response time.